Financial Aid & Scholarship Office

 • The information pertaining to your financial aid is kept confidential.

 • You have the right to receive a full and clear explanation of financial aid decisions.
-You may appeal some decisions if you disagree with them.
+You may appeal some decisions if you disagree with them by making an appointment with a supervisor.

 You have the responsibility to: